UMD-CS-STICs/389Lfall17/vagrant/final-project/README.md

 At roughly the halfway point, you will need to submit a write-up of your progress so far.
 Be sure to include:
 - An overview of the progress you have made so far.
 - The remaining work to be completed.
-- Any changes you have made to your project since you submitted the proposal slides, including any feedback received that you will incorporate.
+- Any changes you have made to your project since you submitted the proposal slides, including any feedback received that you plan to incorporate.
-- Problems you have encountered and how you have addressed them.
+- Problems that you have encountered so far and how you have addressed them.

-To give you some context on the amount of detail I expect, it should be at least a half-page (single-spaced).
+To give you some context on the amount of detail I expect, it should be at least a half-page single-spaced.
 However, include as much detail as you need!

+Submit the checkpoint as a PDF over email to [colink@umd.edu](mailto:colink@umd.edu).

 #### Codebase